Ableton/AudioPerfLab/README.md

 #### Waits for Workers

 The driver thread wakes up and waits for processing threads, but does not process sines itself.
-The total number of real-time threads (e.g., as shown in the Cores visualization) is one more than the "Process Threads" value (due to the driver thread).
+Due to the non-processing driver thread, the total number of real-time threads (e.g., as shown in the Cores visualization) is one more than the "Process Threads" value.

 The driver thread's automatically joined work interval is sometimes detrimental to performance.
 This mode can be used to avoid a work interval for all audio processing threads without calling a private API.